 Port Regulations provide special rules for traffic safety in harbours.

-Netherlands
+The Netherlands

 The primary legislation stems from the Scheepvaartverkeerswet, the national Shipping Traffic Act of 1988 and its subsequent amendments.
 This is complemented and enhanced by various Statute Orders and Ministerial Decrees.
 At local level competent authorities are empowered to and, required to, establish Harbour Byelaws for each port or local area; provisions for the regulation of VTS are included in this legislation.